QIWI-API/topup-wallet-docs/_errors_en.html.md

 300|Unknown error.
 Repeat the request|\-
 339|Sender IP address blocked|\+

-If there are errors appeared that is not described in this table please contact Visa QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.
+If there are errors appeared that is not described in this table please contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.

 # XML Data Format {#params-types}